 The revised Chronology comes into it via saying Sennacherib is the same as Nebuchadnezzar I of Babylon, conventionally dated to the end of the 12th century BC.
 And if I were still inclined to agree with that theory, I'd consider identifying Holofernes, a name often said to seem Egyptian, with Horemheb based on Velikvosky's view of Horemheb.
 But I'm not.

 Three major mainstream theories about what historical context might have inspired Judith are Nebuchadnezzar as Artaxerxes III, as Ashurbanipal and as Tigranes The Great of Armenia.
 Of those three the Ashurbanipal one is the main one I want to talk about here briefly.

 It speculates the lack of a King in Judah is because it's while King Manasseh was being held in Babylon.
 Which makes it interesting that Judith is called the Widow of a Manasseh.
 But the only wife of King Manasseh mentioned in Scripture is Meshullemeth the mother of King Amon.
 But the Kings of Judah frequently practiced Polygamy.
 And some have speculated the name of Judith itself to be a symbol or code, as a feminine from of the name of the Southern Kingdom.

 And since Tobit lived to see the fall of Nineveh, Ahikar could likewise have lived into the reign of Ashurbanipal.

 Even if I were willing to consider changing when Nebuchadnezzar I lived.
 He actually fits the time of Ashurbanipal better.
 Ashurbanipal's brother Shamam-shum-ukin was King of Babylon during his reign.
 A similar event involving a statue of Marduk being returned to Babylon transpires during his reign.
 Nebuchadnezzar I celebrated a victory over Elam that seems similar to Ashurbanipal's.
-And Nebuchadnezzar I conquered the "land of the Amorites" which could well refer to Canaan, where the Amorites originally came from, even Jerusalem was sometimes linked to the Amorites.
+And Nebuchadnezzar I conquered the "land of the Amorites" which could well refer to Canaan, where the Amorites originally came from, even Jerusalem specifically was sometimes linked to the Amorites.

 However my own revised chronology theories generally leave the Mesopotamian Kings Lists unaltered, as supported by Vellikvosky's own writing about Hamurabi and the 12th Dynasty of Egypt.